Some notes on our approach...

 Living with Antiques

-One of the things I find so wonderful about furniture is that it is created as functional design – it is beautiful, but it is first and foremost made for a purpose, and it is made to be used.
+One of the things I find so wonderful about furniture is that it is created as functional design – it is beautiful, but first and foremost it is made to serve a purpose, and it is made to be used.
 The age of a piece of furniture doesn’t change that.
 Actually, the fact that a piece has survived so long is a testament to how well it was made to fulfill its function.
 With this in mind, I see no reason a piece of furniture, just because it is 'old', should not continue to be used for its original purpose.

 Wear & Condition